Skip to content

 # Run specific test

-# Run with output
+# Run all tests with output

 # Run with logging

-RUST_LOG=debug cargo test
+RUST_LOG=debug just test

 Clippy Warnings